bb-qq/r8152/readme.md

 Since this driver works with root privileges, **DO NOT USE IT OBTAINED FROM OTHER WEBSITES**.

+Even if there are no problems now, there is a possibility that malicious code will be added through automatic updates.

+If you have installed it, I strongly recommend resetting your Synology system partition.

 ## Supported NAS platform

 * DSM 7.x and 6.2